Best Moving Companies in Columbus, OH

 How much do movers cost in Columbus?

-Moving costs in Columbus can run anywhere from a few hundred dollars for a small local move to several thousand for a long-distance relocation, depending on the distance, how much you’re moving and any extra services you need.
+Moving prices can run from a few hundred dollars for a small local move to several thousand for a long-distance relocation, depending on the distance, volume and how much labor you outsource.

-• Distance: Relocating from German Village to Short North is more affordable than a long-distance trek.
+• Distance: Moving from German Village to Short North is more budget-friendly than a long-distance move.

 Should you tip your movers?